Portfolio-Projects42/front-end-projects/docs-projects/guides/test-runner/watch-and-debug/index.md

 ```

 So that's better, but we're still seeing two tests.
 That's because focus works only with individual files.
-To focus on a test with a file we can add `.only` to our test:
+To focus on a test with a file we can add `.only` to my test:

 👉 `test/sum.test.js`